On the stability of an in-line formation of hydrodynamically interacting flapping plates: Conclusion

 The in-line formation considered herein may be viewed as a minimal model for a fish school, in which only hydrodynamic interactions are considered at the expense of behavioral rules and sensing.
 Our results suggest that fish may need to employ active control mechanisms to mitigate the flow-induced instability experienced by increasingly large formations, but that relatively simple control mechanisms (like the one proposed in \S~\ref{ssec:stabilization}) could be sufficient.
 A worthwhile future direction would be to consider more sophisticated control mechanisms, such as those based on reinforcement learning~\citep{Novati_Learning,Verma_RL}.
+One could also explore biologically-relevant control mechanisms, such as those inspired by the fish lateral line system, which detects the nearby flow velocity and pressure gradients and is thought to play an important role in mediating schooling behavior~\citep{Faucher2010,Mekdara2021}.
 While our study was focused on the formation's streamwise stability, another future direction would be to allow the plates to translate in both the streamwise and lateral directions and thus examine the two-dimensional stability of various formations, as has been done using models~\citep{Gazzola_JFM}, Navier-Stokes simulations~\citep{Gazzola_JCP,Lin_2021,Lin_2022} and experiments~\citep{Ormonde2023}.
 Moreover, the simulation framework presented herein could be straightforwardly extended to model more complex formations, such as the diamond lattice and so-called ``phalanx" formations exhibited by some fish species~\citep{Newlands_tuna,AshrafINT,AshrafPNAS}. \\